solliancenet/tech-immersion-data-ai/ai-exp1/README.md

     ![The Live Metrics Stream is displayed.](media/live-metrics-stream.png 'Live Metrics Stream')

 7. Select one of the messages under **Sample Telemetry**.
-In the screenshot below, we selected a `BotMessageReceived` event.
+In the screenshot below, we selected a `LuisResult` event.
 When selected, the details box below shows information about the event.
-In our case, you can see the "adjust equalizer" command we typed into the Bot Framework Emulator's live chat.
-Above this event is another event that shows the `LuisResult`, including the intent score.
+In our case, you can see the "Turn off the ac" command we typed into the Bot Framework Emulator's live chat.

     ![The Sample Telemetry is shown.](media/live-metrics-stream-sample-telemetry.png 'Sample Telemetry')